Is a Dead Fly Good or Bad Luck? Unveiling the Truth

 Scientific Basis Confirmation bias does not provide a scientific basis for the belief in fly superstitions.
 Positive attribution is a cognitive bias and does not have a scientific foundation.

-ALSO READ Is it Good Luck if a Fly Lands on You?
-(Answered!)
+ALSO READ Is it Good Luck to See a Caterpillar?
+(All You Need To Know)

 Cultural Significance of Flies: From Ancient Egypt to Modern Interpretations